 The weather, weeds, pest insects and diseases can all impact on the success of your garden.
 Regularly mulch trees with Tui Mulch & Feed to protect against extremes in temperatures, keep roots moist, and suppress weed growth.

 Keep your garden weed free.
 Be vigilant and stop unwanted insects and diseases from ruining your plants.
-Feijoas are relatively pest and disease resistant but are occasionally attacked by scale which can cause sooty mould infestations.
+Feijoas are occasionally attacked by scale which can cause sooty mould infestations.
 Leaf roller caterpillars can also be a problem and will invade lower leaves.
-The Tui Plant Protection range will help you put a stop to any problems that arise.
+Read more on common feijoa tree issues

 - New trees should be supported with double bamboo or pine stakes, tied with soft ties to give upright support.

 - Pruning - a light trimming in autumn after fruit is harvested will encourage new growth and increase yields the following year.
 Thinning the plant also permits easier harvesting and allows bird pollination, wind movement and sunlight in for fruit ripening.
 When grown as a hedge, the feijoa responds well to heavy pruning or shearing, but this reduces flower and fruit production.